jameskelly33/Flag-Quiz-MSProject2/testing.md

 5. **Custom Validation**

 The site uses a Bootstrap Modal to allow a user to save their score.
 This save-score-modal has one text input that captures the username and upon clicking the save button the user's score would be saved and the modal would close.
 One issue that arose was dealing with an empty input value.
 Giving the input a required attribute did not resolve the issue as the modal would close on submission automatically even if the input was not a valid one due to the data-bs-dismiss attribute of the modal.
-Removing this attribute would allow the standard HTML validation to work however the user would have to manually close the modal after saving a valid name.
+Removing the data-bs-dismiss attribute would allow the standard HTML validation to work however the user would have to manually close the modal after saving a valid name, which was undesirable.

-The solution was to use Bootstrap custom validation adding the classes '-is-invalid' to an empty input field and then creating a JS function validateName to manually do the validation.
+The solution was to use Bootstrap custom validation adding the classes '-is-invalid' to an empty input field and then creating a JS function validateName to manually do the validation and close the modal when a valid input is entered.
 ```javascript
 var myModal = new bootstrap.Modal(document.getElementById('save-score-modal'))
 function hideModal(){